cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Store(private_seed): build and return an `Envelope` structure and the client's public key.
 - Recover(private_seed, envelope): recover and return the authentication material for the AKE from the Envelope.
+This function raises an error if the private seed cannot be used for recovering authentication material from the input envelope.

-The key recovery mechanism MUST provide means for the client to verify the recovered authentication material is the same it generated on registration.
+The key recovery mechanism MUST return an error when trying to recover authentication material from an envelope with a private seed that was not used in producing the envelope.
-This ensures the client can uncover a invalid OPRF evaluations and envelopes, and the client MUST abort in that case.

 Moreover, it MUST be compatible with the chosen AKE.
 For example, the key recovery mechanism specified in {{key-recovery}} directly recovers a private key from a seed, and the cryptographic primitive in the AKE must therefore support such a possibility.

-[TODO Dan]: <> (Anything else?
-What defines a perfectly sound and secure keyrec?)

 If applications implement {{preventing-client-enumeration}}, they MUST use the same mechanism throughout their lifecycle in order to avoid activity leaks due